obiwac/python-minecraft-clone/README.md

 - Mipmap (minification filtering): Texture filtering used on higher distances.
 Default is `GL_NEAREST` (no filtering) (more info in `options.py`)
 - Colored lighting: Uses an alternative shader program to achieve a more colored lighting; it aims to look similar to Beta 1.8+ (no performance loss should be incurred)
 - Antialiasing: Experimental feature
+- A main menu / UI system: Uses PyImGUI to create a menu system which appears when the game loads instead of loading the world straight away.

 ## List of projects based on this